lit/lit/README.md

 ### HTML `<template>` Elements

-A `<template>` element is an inert tree of DOM (script don't run, images don't load, custom elements aren't upgraded, etc) that can be efficiently cloned.
-It's usually used to tell the HTML parser that a section of the document must not be instantiated when parsed, but by code at a later time, but it can also be created imperatively with `createElement` and `innerHTML`.
+A `<template>` element is an inert tree of DOM (scripts don't run, images don't load, custom elements aren't upgraded, etc) that can be efficiently cloned.
+It's usually used to tell the HTML parser that a section of the document must not be instantiated when parsed, but by code at a later time.
+It can also be created imperatively with `createElement` and `innerHTML`.

 ### Template Creation